 In our quest for comfort, most homes use a central heating and cooling system (HVAC).
 And, to keep the cost of using the system, we've made our homes more energy-efficient by sealing leaky doors and windows.
 While this is ideal for our wallets, it can be hazardous to our health especially for those with respiratory illnesses.

-HVAC systems do not pull in fresh air, it simply filters and recycles indoor air leaving any toxins inside.
-These can include cigarette smoke, radon gas, mold, cleaning... chemicals, volatile organic compounds, and carbon monoxide.
+HVAC systems do not pull in the fresh air, it simply filters and recycles indoor air leaving any toxins inside.
+These can include cigarette smoke, radon gas, mold, cleaning chemicals, volatile organic compounds, and carbon monoxide.
 In many homes, indoor air can be more polluted than the air outdoors.

 For homes that use room air conditioners, they are often sources of mold and mildew spores unless the filters and vents are cleaned frequently.
 Fireplaces and space heaters also emit particles that are irritants to respiratory systems.

 To improve the air quality in your home:

 - Bring in some fresh air by opening windows and doors when possible.

 - Use vent fans to pull out indoor air when bathing or cooking.